aspose-cells/Aspose.Cells-Doc-md/english/java/developer-guide/print-and-preview/converting-worksheet-to-image-and-worksheet-to-image-by-page/_index.md

 ## **Using Aspose.Cells to Convert Worksheet to Image File by Page**

-This example shows how to use Aspose.Cells to convert a worksheet from a template workbook that has several pages to one image file per page.
+This example shows how to use Aspose.Cells to convert a worksheet from a template workbook that has several pages into one image file per page.

 {{< gist "aspose-cells-gists" "5876dc77e47649b66bdb5deefb4b5639" "Examples-src-AsposeCellsExamples-TechnicalArticles-ConvertWorksheetToImageByPage-1.java" >}}

 ### **Result**

-After executing the above code, the worksheet named Sheet1 is converted into two image files (1 per page) Sheet 1 Page 1.Tiff and Sheet 1 Page 2.Tiff.
+After executing the above code, the worksheet named Sheet1 is converted into two image files (one per page): Sheet 1 Page 1.Tiff and Sheet 1 Page 2.Tiff.

 **Generated image file (Sheet 1 Page 1.Tiff)**